Pour cost · Bar program · Beverage · Operations

 Same bottle, real-world bartender pour: 1.75 oz (industry-average actual pour, Backbar, Sculpture Hospitality).
 At 1.75 oz, the same bottle yields 14.5 drinks, minus 1 for spillage, 13.5 servable drinks.

-A 2-point shift on the spec versus actual gap.
-Multiplied across 80 well-vodka drinks a week, that is $14.40 of margin disappearing into the over-pour.
+That is a 2-point shift, and all of it lives in the gap between spec and what actually goes in the glass.
+Multiplied across 80 well-vodka drinks a week, that’s $14.40 of margin disappearing into the over-pour.
 Multiply by every well bottle on the rail and the number gets serious fast.

 Why a single 20% target is operator nonsense #

-A 20% blended pour cost target makes sense as a back-of-envelope check.
-It is wrong as an operational target because the three drink categories pour very differently.
+A 20% blended pour cost target is fine as a back-of-envelope check.
+As an operational target it’s wrong, because beer, wine, and spirits pour nothing alike.

 Industry targets by category (Backbar, Provi, BinWise):

-Run a single 20% target against a bar that does 50% beer / 25% wine / 25% spirits and the math is misleading.
-Each category’s variance against its own target is more diagnostic than the aggregate.
-A blended 22% pour cost could be 17% spirits (great), 26% beer (bad), 24% wine (slightly hot) and tell you exactly which category needs work.
-Or it could be 22% across the board (fine) and tell you nothing actionable.
+Run a single 20% target against a bar that does 50% beer / 25% wine / 25% spirits and the math lies to you.
+What you actually want is each category’s variance against its own target, because that’s the part that tells you where to go look.
+A blended 22% pour cost could be 17% spirits (great), 26% beer (bad), 24% wine (slightly hot), and now you know exactly which category needs work.
+Or it could be 22% across the board (fine) and tell you nothing you can act on.

 The 1.5 oz pour myth #

 Most bars run a 1.5 oz pour spec.
-Most bartenders actually pour 1.75-2 oz, especially on well drinks and especially when the spec is enforced by free-pour rather than jigger.
+Then most bartenders actually pour 1.75-2 oz, especially on well drinks, and especially when the only thing enforcing the spec is a free-pour count instead of a jigger.

 Industry-average actual pour (measured studies):